Transparency of the activity

 I. Sociétés de crédit foncier (SCFs) are credit institutions licensed as financial companies by the Autorité de Contrôle Prudentiel ,the exclusive purpose of which is:

-- To grant or acquire secured loans, exposures to public entities and securities and instruments as defined in Articles L. 513-3 to L. 513-7 MFC;
+- To grant or acquire secured loans, exposures to public entities and securities and instruments as defined in Articles L.513-3 to L.513-5 and L.513-7 MFC;

 - To finance the above categories of loans, exposures, securities and instruments, to issue bonds, called obligations foncières (covered bonds), which benefit from the statutory privilege defined in Article L. 513-11 MFC, and to raise other funds, whose contract or document to be used for public disclosure pursuant to Article L. 412-1 MFC or any document required for admission for trading on a foreign regulated market refers to the same priority right of payment (privilège).